Popular

 Equation 3.4.
 Such an equation, where the operator, operating on a function, produces a constant times the function, is called an eigenvalue equation.
 The function is called an eigenfunction, and the resulting numerical value is called the eigenvalue.
 Eigen here is the German word meaning self or own.

-READ ALSO: Who is the general of Pakistan Army in 1971?
+READ ALSO: Who is the god of the underworld in Greek mythology?

 What mathematical quantities in quantum mechanics represent experimental observables?